sendgrid/sendgrid-php/USAGE.md

 **This endpoint allows you to revoke an existing API Key**

-Authentications using this API Key will fail after this request is made, with some small propagation delay.If the API Key ID does not exist an HTTP 404 will be returned.
+Authentications using this API Key will fail after this request is made, with some small propagation delay.
+If the API Key ID does not exist an HTTP 404 will be returned.

 The API Keys feature allows customers to be able to generate an API Key credential which can be used for authentication with the SendGrid v3 Web API or the [Mail API Endpoint](https://sendgrid.com/docs/API_Reference/Web_API/mail.html).